WitherredAway/library-management-system/README.md

 # Library Management System
-CBSE Class 11 Library Management System Computer Science Project done as simply as possible for beginners, using Lists and Dictionaries.
+CBSE Class 11 Library Management System Computer Science Project done as simply as possible for beginners, using Dictionaries.

+Feel free to use this program, but instead of just blindly copy-pasting it, please try to understand what is happening in the program before using it.

+Also feel free to open any issues if you have any questions.
+Not really accepting contributions though because this is a school project done in a very specific required way, but feel free to suggest any changes.
+I hope this helps :)

 ## Output
 ### Video demonstration of each output